 I’d love to see more companies taking advantage of the global labor force to get a competitive edge & free highly talented, educated, and ambitious local staff to focus on building and growing a really profitable, innovative, and valuable business.

-If you have any stories about how you’ve accomplished this, we’d love to hear it in the comments.
+If you have any stories about how you’ve accomplished this, we’d love to hear them in the comments.